subvisual/blog/pages/posts/2014/02-february/28-designer-s-secret-sauce.md

 retina_cover:
 tags:
   - design
+intro: "When you ask someone about the main ingredient of a good design, most people will probably roam around  concepts such as usability, functionality, cleanliness or the one that get’s thrown around most often: simplicity."
 ---

 When you ask someone about the main ingredient of a good design, most people will probably roam around  concepts such as usability, functionality, cleanliness or the one that get’s thrown around most often: simplicity.